← Intrepid Scientific·Insights

 Success Factors for the Pharmaceutical Era

-- Swift adoption of federal registration: Secure DEA status before the ~June 27 cliff to lock in 280E relief.
+- Swift adoption of federal registration: Secure DEA status before the ~June 27 deadline to lock in 280E relief.

 - Diagnostic analysis: Conduct on-site assessments to identify GxP gaps before the assessment window closes.